 If you are a professional seeking to live and work in the United States, you have likely considered a number of immigration options.
-One option that has gained considerable attention over the last two years is the EB-2 visa with National Interest Waiver – an employment-based visa that offers a direct path to permanent resident status (a green card) without the need to go through the time-consuming labor certification process.
+One option that has gained considerable attention since 2017 is the EB-2 visa with National Interest Waiver – an employment-based visa that offers a direct path to permanent resident status (a green card) without the need to go through the time-consuming labor certification process.
 EB-2 visas are available for professionals with advanced degrees (or the equivalent), or for those with exceptional ability in the sciences, arts, business, medicine or athletics.

 What Is an EB-2 National Interest Waiver?

 In addition to the basic requirements, the standard EB-2 visa requires a job offer from an American company.
-This employer must sponsor the foreign national and go through the Labor Certification process.
-This can take a minimum of six months to as long as several years — on top of the processing times for the visa itself.
+Under the standard EB-2, an employer must sponsor the foreign national and go through the Labor Certification process.
+This process is currently taking a minimum six months to as long as several years — on top of the processing times for the visa itself.

 To qualify for an EB-2 NIW, the applicant must first meet the standards for an EB-2 visa.
 Next, the applicant must demonstrate the following: